Find Trade Colleges

 • Game Room Attendant

-In the United States, there were 14,600 jobs for Entertainment Attendant in 2016.
+There were about 14,600 jobs for Entertainment Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 11% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Entertainment Attendant by 2026.
-There will be an estimated 3,600 positions for Entertainment Attendant per year.
+The BLS estimates 3,600 yearly job openings in this field.

 undefined